Kroll & Co. Entertainment Acquires Jonathan Lethem’s ‘The Feral Detective’

 EXCLUSIVE: Kroll & Co.
 Entertainment, the recently launched production company of producer Sue Kroll, has acquired the rights to Jonathan Lethem’s new novel, The Feral Detective, through her exclusive deal at Warner Bros.
 Pictures.
 The novel which will be published this November is Lethem’s first detective story since his New York Times bestseller Motherless Brooklyn, which Edward Norton is directing for the big screen with Kroll as executive producer.
 The Feral Detective furthers the collaborative relationship between the award-winning author and Kroll.
+Ecco, the imprint of HarperCollins, is the publisher of The Feral Detective.

 WME brokered the deal on behalf of Lethem and the novel.
 Stewart Brookman of Hansen, Jacobson negotiated on behalf of Kroll & Co.